About Bangkok

 Transportation Tips and Local Navigation Advice

-- Use the BTS and MRT: Bangkok's Skytrain (BTS) and Metro (MRT) systems are efficient ways to navigate the city, especially during rush hours when traffic can be congested.
+2. Utilize the BTS and MRT: Bangkok's Skytrain (BTS) and Metro (MRT) systems are efficient, affordable, and a great way to avoid the city's notorious traffic jams.

 Safety Considerations and Common Travel Pitfalls